redis/redis-doc/commands/brpoplpush.md

 See `RPOPLPUSH` for more information.

 {{% alert title="Note" color="info" %}}
-A Redis list always consists of one or more elements.
+A Redis list always consists of at least one element.
 When the last element is popped, the list is automatically deleted from the database.
 {{% /alert %}}